 JPMorgan Chase to pay 'front-line' workers $1,000 bonus -memo

-NEW YORK, March 20 (Reuters) - JPMorgan Chase & Co JPM.N said Friday it will give "front line employees" a one-time bonus of $1,000, paid out in two installments in April and May, according to a memo sent to staff and seen by Reuters.
+NEW YORK, March 20 (Reuters) - JPMorgan Chase & Co JPM.N said Friday it would give "front line employees," workers who are staffing branches and call centers through the coronavirus pandemic, a sweetener for their efforts: a one-time $1,000 bonus.

-The largest U.S. bank by assets, which closed 1,000 of its roughly 5,000 branches this week, said full- and part-time staff who still have to go into an office or Chase branch to do their jobs are eligible to receive the payments.
+The largest U.S. bank by assets, which closed 1,000 of its roughly 5,000 branches this week, said full- and part-time staff who have to do their jobs from an office or branch, and who make less than $60,000 a year or are based at a consumer banking branch, are eligible to receive the payments, according to a memo sent by the bank's operating committee.

-These staff must also make an annual salary of less than US$60,000 or be an employee based at a consumer banking branch.
+The move comes as banks struggle to meet the dual demands of remaining open for customers who need cash and other banking services and keeping employees satisfied as many are asked to keep working as usual, despite the frightening global pandemic.

+Earlier this week, JPMorgan announced it was closing about 20% of its U.S. branches, as it worked to reduce its staff's possible exposure to the flu-like virus.

 ((elizabeth.dilts@thomsonreuters.com; (646) 223-5063; Reuters Messaging: elizabeth.dilts.thomsonreuters.com@reuters.net))